chirindaopensource/veo-video-pipeline/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please follow these guidelines:

+1. **Code Style**: Adhere to PEP 8 standards
+2. **Type Annotations**: Include type hints for all functions
+3. **Documentation**: Update docstrings and README for new features
+4. **Testing**: Add unit tests for new functionality
+5. **Error Handling**: Maintain comprehensive error handling

 ### Development Setup